What Is EMDR Therapy?

 How EMDR Therapy Works

-- History & Assessment – We explore your experiences, challenges, and goals, and determine whether EMDR is appropriate for your needs.
+- History & Assessment – We review your experiences, current challenges, and determine whether EMDR is appropriate.

-- Target Identification – Together, we identify memories, beliefs, sensations, or triggers that continue to cause distress.
+- Target Identification – We identify specific memories, beliefs, sensations, or triggers linked to distress.

-- Installation & Body Scan – Adaptive beliefs are strengthened, and the body is checked for any remaining tension or discomfort.
+- Installation & Body Scan – More adaptive beliefs are strengthened, and residual tension or activation is identified and processed.

 Who Can Benefit